edgarpf/aws-csaa-tips/README.md

 - Is it not possible to scale the storage down, you can only scale it up.

+- The recommended storage engine for MySQL is InnoDB and not MyISAM.

 - Every DB has a weekely maintenence window.

 - You manage your DB engine configuration through the use of parameters in a DB parameter group.
 DB parameter groups act as a container for engine configuration values that are applied to one or more DB instances.